erroronline1/caro/readme.md

 ## Markdown

-Where available text can be styled by a custom Markdown flavour considered close enough.
-Seen [Known deficiencies](#known-deficencies) for differences to regular markdown.
+Where available text can be styled by a custom Markdown flavour to a reasonable amount.
+See [Known deficiencies](#known-deficiencies) for differences to regular Markdown.

 Supported formatting options contain: